jason-kerney/blog/_drafts/2026-04-05-kindness-consideration-respect.md

 However, we live beyond the right now.
 Our lives continue on, and our choices right now may have impact into the future.
 Showing consideration looking forward in time is how you communicate that someone's well being actually matters.
 That they are part of the community.

 If either falters, and one time horizon is favored, so much is lost.
-Do we forget to tell people we see them?
-Do we not allow them into our community?
+If we only apply consideration in the moment, we will appear nice but uncaring.
+People do not feel the push from us that shows we truly consider them.
+If we do not apply consideration in the moment, people do not feel seen.
+If we do not apply consideration focused on the future we tell others they are not part of our tribe.

 ##### Consideration vs Kindness #####